 However, I think to give the rod the proper respect, I probably should call it by its rightful name.
 Besides, Suntech has introduced the FMX Keiryu ZPRO, so to avoid confusion, I suspect I should use the correct names.

-In several trip reports wrote about how much I liked the Suikei ZPRO 54 and Suikei ZPRO 64, which are extremely light, superbly sensitive rods rated for 8X tippets or lighter (rods I initially just called ZPRO).
+In several trip reports I have written about how much I liked the Suikei ZPRO 54 and Suikei ZPRO 64, which were extremely light, superbly sensitive rods rated for 8X tippets or lighter (rods I initially just called ZPRO).
 I rarely catch big fish, and 8X is fine for most of my fishing.
 For a lot of tenkara anglers, though, 8X just isn't enough.
 In any event, the Suikei ZPRO has been discontinued.

 The Suntech Aoi ZPRO is just as light,